What a book. What a book!

 I enjoyed the story a lot more than I thought I would.
 My previous time of reading it, I had just watched the movie and the plot was so different from one to the other and I wanted to 'read' the movie so basically put Inkheart aside.
 Nope!
 But now -- yes.
 I'm glad I've read it and that I have a copy of my own to read and re-read.

-*Siggy-unknown genius*Avatar-Borage Flower* "You have the inborn natural right to remain silent.
-Don't think about it, don't talk about it, shuush ....STILL."~Xaris
+Siggy and Avatar made by RADM Amy"You have the inborn natural right to remain silent.
+Don't think about it, don't talk about it, shuush .......
+STILL." ~ Xaris